Hoppi164/hoppi164.github.io/src/posts/the-ideal-recruiter.md

 <br>
 No recruiter can expect a candidate to apply for a job without providing a detailed job description.
 <br>
-Any recruiter who doesn't provide this information is not worth working with. <br>Here's why:<br><br>
+Any recruiter who doesn't provide this information is not worth working with. <br>Here's why:

 <details>
 <summary>If they <b>Don't have the necessary information</b>